twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/templating.md

-Files in the `.chezmoitemplates` subdirectory are parsed as templates and are available to be included in other templates using the [`template` action](https://pkg.go.dev/text/template#hdr-Actions) with a name equal to their relative path to the `.chezmoitemplates` directory.
+Files in the `.chezmoitemplates` subdirectory are parsed as templates and are available to be included in other templates using the [`template` action][action] with a name equal to their relative path to the `.chezmoitemplates` directory.

 By default, such templates will be executed with `nil` data.
 If you want to access template variables (e.g. `.chezmoi.os`) in the template you must pass the